 - Bedding for if you are staying in straw dormitories or shared rooms (sleeping bed is recommended) not included

 - Personal accident insurance and third-party insurance incl. animal holder liability insurance not included

 - Tourist tax, if due, is not included in the price

 - Further important information according to the package travel law can be found here!

 - Take the train to Porrentruy and then take a bus to Courtedoux.
 From there you can walk to the farm in just a few minutes.

 - Parking: free outdoor car parking spaces.
 No reservation possible.

 - Routes: 15 - 20 km per day on quiet side roads and signposted forest paths.

 - Routes go along flat or sometimes slightly hilly land.

-- On the tours lasting four days or more, experience with horse and carts and a good level of fitness is advantageous.
+- On the tours lasting four days or more, experience with horses and a good level of fitness is advantageous.